Blue-headed Wagtail, Gele Kwikstaart, Schafstelze, Alvéola-amarela, Lavandera Boyera

 Spotted in the Alentejo region of Portugal.
 Blue-headed Wagtail sound

-The Yellow Wagtail, Motacilla flava, is a small passerine in the wagtail family Motacillidae, which also includes the pipits and longclaws.
+The Blue-headed Wagtail, Motacilla flava, is a small passerine in the wagtail family Motacillidae, which also includes the pipits and longclaws.

 This species breeds in much of temperate Europe and Asia and has a foothold in North America in Alaska.
 It is resident in the milder parts of its range, such as western Europe, but northern and eastern populations migrate to Africa and south Asia.
 The Beringian population winters further down the Pacific coast.